Director of Nursing Education Sheri L. Banovic, DNP, RN, FNP-BC

 The ADN program can be completed in two years.
 The program includes classroom, lab, simulation instruction, and clinical experience each semester in local hospitals, extended care facilities, and other health care agencies.
 Transportation to clinical agencies is the responsibility of the student.

-The program is evaluated by the Accreditation Commission for Education in Nursing, Inc. (ACEN) which has awarded its full accreditation to Lewis and Clark’s program.
-The Accreditation Commission for Education in Nursing, Inc. address is 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326, phone 404-975-5000, website: www.acenursing.org.
+The program is evaluated by the Accreditation Commission for Education in Nursing, Inc. (ACEN).
+The most recent accreditation decision made by the ACEN Board of Commissioners for the Associate Degree Nursing program was Continuing Accreditation.
+The Accreditation Commission for Education in Nursing, Inc. address is 3390 Peachtree Road NE, Suite 1400, Atlanta, Georgia 30326, phone 404-975-5000, website: www.acenursing.org.
 The program is approved by the Illinois Department of Financial and Professional Regulation.

 Upon graduation from L&C’s program, an Associate in Applied Science degree is awarded and the graduate is eligible to apply for the NCLEX-RN for licensing.
 Graduates passing the exam are then able to apply for a license to practice as a registered nurse.

 Students for the program are selected in June for the following Spring and February for the following Fall and their selection is based on pre-admission test scores and GPA.
 Residents of L&C District No. 536 and East St. Louis Community College Center will be given preference due to space limitations in the program.
 All application information must be received prior to the Nursing Program’s deadlines, and a satisfactory health examination report, drug screening, and criminal background check are required before students are able to start the program.